A Very Slow Journey

 The Watch Test

 This particular prof was a stereotypical academic.
-He wore a beret and sometimes sporting a
+He wore a beret and sometimes sporting a Credit: wikipedia commons public domain - Georges Biardscarf in warm weather.
+Smoking indoors was still allowed, so he would light up a cigarette at

 the start of each lecture and would wave it around as he spoke.
 Being generally bored, we would keep track of how many drags he would actually take on the cigarette.
 He would generally average about three.